Poster Session Requirements and Details

 - Signal and Information Processing

-- Instead of a demo that requires a power source, we could encourage showing a demo video with the use of a personal laptop computer.
+- Access to power is not guaranteed; Instead of a demonstration that requires a power source, we encourage showing a demo video with the use of a personal laptop computer or tablet.

 Questions Regarding Your Poster

-- For questions regarding Registration of your Poster, please contact Scott Coldren, firstname.lastname@example.org.
+- For questions regarding Registration of your Poster, please contact Scott Coldren.

 - Your Poster should summarize your work with as few words and as many pictures as possible.

-- Your Poster is a visual representation of your work and a Guide to Enhance Your Discussion of it.
+- Your Poster is a visual representation of your work and a guide to enhance your discussion of your work.

 Expectations of Your Participation in the Poster Session

-- You will be expected to be able to give a 2-minute “Elevator Speech” to describe your Poster to Judges
+- You will be expected to be able to give a 2-minute “elevator pitch” describing your poster to the judges.

 - This will be critical, as you more than likely will be presenting and explaining your poster to someone who is not familiar with you, your project, or your area of interest.